 Next, let

-be the set of partitions, of elements of $\N$, of length at most $M$.
-The set $\mathcal P_M$ consists of the shapes of the Young tableaux associated to the random words of any finite length made up from the $M$ letter alphabet $\mathcal A_M$.
+be the set of partitions, of elements of $\N$, of length at most $m$.
+The set $\mathcal P_m$ consists of the shapes of the Young diagrams associated with the random words of any finite length made up from the $m$ letter alphabet.

-For $\al>0$, the Poissonized measure of $\mathbb P_{M,N}$ on the set $\mathcal P_M$ is then defined as
+For $\al>0$, the Poissonized measure of $\mathbb P_{m,n}$ on the set $\mathcal P_m$ is then defined as

-The Poissonized measure $\mathbb P_M^\al$ coincides with the distribution of the shape of the Young tableaux associated to a random word, taking its values in the alphabet $\mathcal A_M$ and whose length is a Poisson random variable with mean $\al$.
+The Poissonized measure $\mathbb P_m^\al$ coincides with the distribution of the shape of the Young diagrams associated with a random word whose length is a Poisson random variable with mean $\al$.
 Such a random word is called {\it Poissonized}, and $LI_\al$ denote the length of its longest increasing subsequence.

 The Charlier ensemble is closely related to the Poissonized word problem.
-It is used by Johansson [\ref{Joha2}] to investigate the asymptotics of $LI_N$ for finite uniform alphabets.
+It is used by Johansson [\ref{Joha2}] to investigate the asymptotics of $LI_n$ for finite uniform alphabets.
 For the non-uniform alphabets we consider, let us define the generalized Charlier ensemble to be:

-for all $\lambda^0=(\lambda^0_1,\lambda^0_2,...,\lambda^0_M)\in\mathcal P_M$, and where $s_{\lambda^0}(p)$ is the Schur function of shape $\lambda^0$ in the variable $p=\left(p_{\tau(1)},...,p_{\tau(M)}\right)$ which we describe next.
-Let $\mathcal A_1,...,\mathcal A_K$ be the decomposition of $\left\{1,...,M\right\}$ such that $p_{\tau(i)}=p_{\tau(j)}=p^{(k)}$ if and only if $i,j\in \mathcal A_k$, for some $1\le k\le K$.
+for all $\lambda^0=(\lambda^0_1,\lambda^0_2,...,\lambda^0_m)\in\mathcal P_m$, and where $s_{\lambda^0}(p)$ is the Schur function of shape $\lambda^0$ in the variable $p=\left(p_{\tau(1)},...,p_{\tau(m)}\right)$ which we describe next.
+Let $\mathcal A_1,...,\mathcal A_K$ be the decomposition of $\left\{1,...,m\right\}$ such that $p_{\tau(i)}=p_{\tau(j)}=p^{(k)}$ if and only if $i,j\in \mathcal A_k$, for some $1\le k\le K$.
 Clearly, $d_k=card\left(\mathcal A_k\right)$.
 Then,

-where ${\cal S}_M$ is the set of all the permutations of $\left\{1,...,M\right\}$ and where $h_i=\lambda^0_i+M-i$ for $i=1,...,M$.
+where ${\cal S}_m$ is the set of all the permutations of $\left\{1,...,m\right\}$ and where $h_i=\lambda^0_i+m-i$ for $i=1,...,m$.

-The next theorem gives, for inhomogeneous random words, both $\mathbb P_{M,N}(\lambda_0)$ and the distribution of $LI_\al$.
-The first statement is due to Its, Tracy and Widom ([\ref{ItTrWi}], [\ref{ItTrWi1}]), while the second follows directly from the fact that the length of the longest increasing subsequence is equal to the length of the first row of the corresponding Young tableaux.
+The next theorem gives, for inhomogeneous random words, both $\mathbb P_{m,n}(\lambda_0)$ and the distribution of $LI_\al$.
+The first statement is due to Its, Tracy and Widom ([\ref{ItTrWi}], [\ref{ItTrWi1}]), while the second follows directly from the fact that the length of the longest increasing subsequence is equal to the length of the first row of the corresponding Young diagrams.

-\begin{theo} \begin{itemize} \item[(i)] On $[M]^N$, the image (or push-forward) of $\mathbb P_{W,M,N}$ by the mapping $S: [M]^N\rightarrow \mathcal P_M^{(N)}$ is, for any $\lambda^0=(\lambda^0_1,\lambda^0_2,...,\lambda^0_M)\in\mathcal P_M^{(N)}$, given by
+\begin{theo} \begin{itemize} \item[(i)] On $[m]^n$, the image (or push-forward) of $\mathbb P_{W,m,n}$ by the mapping $S: [m]^n\rightarrow \mathcal P_m^{(n)}$ is, for any $\lambda^0=(\lambda^0_1,\lambda^0_2,...,\lambda^0_m)\in\mathcal P_m^{(n)}$, given by